araobp/spielzeug/README.md

 I have confirmed that the circuit works: [the test result](./doc/FLIPFLOP.md).

-When ESP-WROOM-02 has been started, the GPIO is set to LOW => HIGH => LOW to turn on Arduino Uno and the motor driver.
+When ESP-WROOM-02 has been started, the GPIO is set to LOW => HIGH => LOW to turn on the motor driver.
 In case of emergency, push the tact switch to turn off the motor driver.
 Push the switch again to turn it on.

-### Serial communication between Arduino Uno and ESP-WROOM-02
+### Serial communication between PIC16F1825 and ESP-WROOM-02

-ESP-WROOM-02 and Arduino Uno use UART to communicate with each other.
+ESP-WROOM-02 and PIC16F1825 use UART to communicate with each other.

 ![UART](https://docs.google.com/drawings/d/1aDB81Uy6aha3X3MEjAcQDwg6ZVhnqG4ljFiO93TYRgk/pub?w=680&h=420)

-I do not use the logic level converter for this direction "ESP-WROOM-02 TxD => Arduino Uno RxD", for [this reason](https://github.com/araobp/spielzeug/issues/2).

-The voltage(5V) at TxD on Arduino Uno:
+The voltage(5V) on TxD:

 ![5V](./doc/5V.png)

-The voltage(3.3V) at RxD on ESP-WROOM-02:
+The voltage(3.3V) on RxD:

 ![3.3v](./doc/3.3v.png)

 ### Electric power supply

-The power source is AA battery 1.5V * 6 = 9V:
+The power source is AA battery 1.5V * 4 = 6V:
-- 9V to Arduino Uno
+- 5V to PIC16F1825
-- 9V to the motors via TA7291P motor drivers
+- 6V to the motors via TA7291P motor drivers
-- 9V -> 3.3V to ESP-WROOM-02 via TA48M033F
+- 3.3V to ESP-WROOM-02

 ```
-Battery 9V (1.5V*6) --+--> Vin on Arduino Uno
+Battery 6V (1.5V*4) --+-->TA48M05F(5V) --> PIC16F1825
                       |
                       +-- TA7291P(0 ~ 3V) --> Motor#1
                       |